sibskull/synaptiks/doc/api/x11/input.rst

    .. attribute:: display

-      The :class:`~synaptiks.xlib.Display` on which this device is defined
+      The :class:`~synaptiks.x11.Display` on which this device is defined

    .. attribute:: id